privatenumber/link/README.md

 ### Why should I use this over `npm link`?
 Because `npm link` has [footguns that make it dangerous to use](https://hirok.io/posts/avoid-npm-link).

+### How do I remove the symlinks?
+Run `npm install` (or the equivalent in your preferred package manager) and it should remove them.

 ### Why does `npx link` point to `ln`?

 You must use npx v7 or higher.
 Check the version with `npx -v`.